 Linux Containers (LXC)

-LXC is an operating-system-level virtualization environment for running multiple isolated Linux systems on a single Linux control host.
-LXC works as userspace interface for the Linux kernel containment features.
-Linux users can easily create and manage system or application containers with a powerful API and simple tools.
+LXC is an operating-system-level virtualization environment for running multiple, isolated Linux systems on a single Linux control host.
+LXC works as a userspace interface for the Linux kernel containment features.
+Users can easily create and manage system or application containers with a powerful API and simple tools.

-The integrated web-based management interface gives you a clean overview of all your KVM guests and Linux containers and even of your whole cluster.
+To simplify the management of a cluster, you can carry out maintenance tasks cluster-wide, from any node.
+The integrated web-based management interface gives you a clean overview of all your KVM guests and Linux containers across your cluster.
 You can easily manage your VMs and containers, storage or cluster from the GUI.
-There is no need to install a separate, complex, and pricy management server.
+There is no need to install a separate, complex, and pricey management server.

 Proxmox Cluster File System (pmxcfs)

-Proxmox VE is the only virtualization platform using this unique cluster file system.
+Proxmox VE is the only virtualization platform using this unique cluster file system, pmxcfs.

 Proxmox VE uses a RESTful API.
-We choose JSON as primary data format, and the whole API is formally defined using JSON Schema.
-This enables fast and easy integration for third party management tools like custom hosting environments.
+We chose JSON as the primary data format, and the whole API is formally defined using JSON Schema.
+This enables fast and easy integration for third party management tools, such as custom hosting environments.

-You can define granular access for all objects (like VM´s, storages, nodes, etc.) by using the role based user- and permission management.
+You can define granular access to all objects (like VMs, storage, nodes, etc.) by using the role-based permission management system.
 This allows you to define privileges and helps you to control access to objects.
-This concept is also known as access control lists: Each permission specifies a subject (a user or group) and a role (set of privileges) on a specific path.
+This concept is also known as access control lists: Each permission specifies a subject (a user group, or API token) and a role (set of privileges) on a specific path.

-A multi-node Proxmox VE HA Cluster enables the definition of highly available virtual servers.
+A multi-node Proxmox VE Cluster enables the creation of highly available virtual servers.
 The Proxmox VE HA Cluster is based on proven Linux HA technologies, providing stable and reliable HA service.

 Proxmox VE HA Manager

-During deployment, the resource manager called Proxmox VE HA Manager monitors all virtual machines and containers on the whole cluster and automatically gets into action if one of them fails.
-The Proxmox VE HA Manager requires zero configuration, it works out of the box.
-Additionally, watchdog-based fencing simplifies deployments dramatically.
+The resource manager, Proxmox VE HA Manager, monitors all VMs and containers in the cluster and automatically comes into action if one of them fails.
+The Proxmox VE HA Manager works out-of-the-box.
+Zero configuration is needed.
+Additionally, the watchdog-based fencing dramatically simplifies deployment.

-For easy handling the whole Proxmox VE HA Cluster settings can be configured via the integrated web-based GUI.
+The entire Proxmox VE HA Cluster can be easily configured from the integrated web-based user interface.

-Read more on the Proxmox VE network model: http://pve.proxmox.com/wiki/Network_Model
+Read more on the Proxmox VE Storage Model

-Via the web interface you can add the following storage types:
+In the Proxmox VE web interface, you can add the following storage types:

 Network storage types supported